Yassine-Souayah/hello-world/README.md

 # hello-world
 Hi everyone,
-this is my forst time on github amd it sounds great !
+this is my first time on github and it sounds great !